 In certain situations, you should still start by mapping the current state:

-Naturally, the initial process mapping sessions will deal with the everyday transactions, or the "happy day scenario."
+Naturally, the initial process mapping sessions will deal with the everyday transactions or the "happy day scenario."
 Business inefficiencies arise when staff has to improvise a solution to an exception situation.
 Different workers will "wing it" in their own unique way.
 For example, when working through a purchase-to-pay process, one would document the standard workflow for receiving inbound shipments.
 The following non-routine situations also need to be documented or mapped:

 Each of these situations may add or change steps in the simple workflow for receiving in an order.
-Failure to properly understand and educate the receiving staff about them may result in payment errors or inventory inaccuracies that could have significant impact on the company's financial statements.
+Failure to properly understand and educate the receiving staff about them may result in payment errors or inventory inaccuracies that could have a significant impact on the company's financial statements.